Zebra Haworthia

 Haworthia fasciata is recognized as non-toxic to cats, dogs, and horses by the ASPCA.

-It is not cold-hardy and should be kept away from drafts and temperatures below 50°F.
+Low humidity is fine.
+Keep temperatures around 60-80°F and away from drafts and temps below 50°F.

 In-Depth Care & Growth